 You can learn much more about València in its official website:

 València is accessible by air, land and sea.
 It boasts travel links to many major Spanish and European cities.
 The airport, situated just 8 kilometres from the centre of València, has regular daily flights to popular domestic and international destinations.
 The city also has two main railway stations, the Estación del Norte, from which the local train network operates, and Joaquín Sorolla, offering AVE high-speed rail services to Madrid, Cuenca, Seville and Córdoba.
 ALVIA and EUROMED long-distance trains also depart from Joaquín Sorolla, providing connections to cities including Barcelona.
+If you want more information and possibilities for planning your trip, you can find it here.

 València is an increasingly accessible, intelligent, and sustainable city.
 Committed to the Sustainable Development Goals, it is a pioneer in the world in measuring and certifying the carbon footprint of its tourist activity in search of actions to reduce and offset it.